ecotaxa/cytosense_to_ecotaxa_pipeline/README.md

 }
 ```

-search_pulse_shapes("FWS") is a function that search for the feature FWS in the pulseShapes array and return the value you could add some processing in the sub function for example to convert the values in this case into a polynomial function or to convert the values to a string (take care to the data size string are limited to 250 characters)
+search_pulse_shapes("FWS") is a function that search for the feature FWS in the pulseShapes array and return the value.
+You could add some processing in the sub function, for example, to convert the values in this case into a polynomial function or to convert the values to a string (take care to the data size: string length are limited to 250 characters in Ecotaxa)

 The sub function permit to pass extra parameters to the function
 ```python